 - Understand the correlations between giving and economic factors

 The stock market, personal wealth, personal income, GDP, corporate pre-tax profits and unemployment rates impact giving by all four sources (individuals, foundations, bequests and corporations).
-2020 was one of the highest years for giving on record despite a rocky economic environment.
-By year end, the stock market had recovered and the S&P 500 grew 16.3% in current dollars.
-So, what will 2021 bring and how will that dictate fundraising strategies going forward?
+Thanks to a strong year for the stock market and GDP, 2021 giving nearly kept pace with inflation following 2020’s record giving year and outpouring of support for the nonprofit sector.
+So, what will 2022 bring and how will that dictate fundraising strategies going forward?

 The Takeaway: Be aware of changes in these indicators, anticipate how changes will impact donors and adjust fundraising strategies accordingly.

 Economic and political scenarios, complex societal issues, diverse giving platforms, wealth and capacity are just some of the drivers behind philanthropy.
-We got a taste of all of these scenarios in 2020 and can see that they impacted who received funds and from whom.
-We can and should expect that all these drivers will play a role in philanthropic outcomes for 2021.
+We got a taste of all of these scenarios in 2020 and 2021 and can see that they impacted who received funds and from whom.
+We can and should expect that all these drivers will play a role in philanthropic outcomes for 2022.

 - Educate Board members, volunteers, donors and staff about the broad context of philanthropic giving.
 Your constituents should understand how the data informs your decision making when it comes to fundraising.